xiangxdai/Combinatorial-Logistic-Bandit/README.md

 2. **Sliding Window**:
    - The `history` list, which stores observations, grows linearly with time, leading to O(t)  or higher complexity for Hessian updates and MLE computation.
    - A sliding window limits `history` to the most recent 1000 entries (`window_size=1000`), capping the computational cost.
    - Larger windows improve performance (better MLE accuracy) but increase computation time.
-For larger k_A , a smaller window (e.g., 500) can be used to balance performance and speed.
+For larger k_A, a smaller window (e.g., 500) can be used to balance performance and speed.
 3. **Incremental Matrix Updates**:
    - The Gram and Hessian matrices (`Gram` and `H_t`) are updated incrementally for each observation, avoiding recomputation from scratch.